 Miller’s Precision Sets the Tone

 Bryce Miller delivered a masterful performance on the mound, striking out eight batters while allowing just two hits and zero earned runs over seven innings.
 His ability to keep the Los Angeles Angels off the scoreboard was the decisive factor in a 1-0 win for the Seattle Mariners.
-Miller, who improved his record to 4-2, did not issue a single walk, showcasing exceptional command throughout his outing.

 Late Inning Relief Maintains Lead